-Year ended L Jecember 31,
+Year en Year ended December 31,

-(millions of U.S. dollars, except per share amounts) 2022 2021
+(millions of U.S. dollars, except per share amounts) 2023 2022

-Dividends declared per common share \$1.78 \$1.62
+Dividends declared per common share \$1.96 \$1.78

-Dividends declared 861 797
+Dividends declared 908 861

-Dividends reinvested (27) (24)
+Dividends reinvested (21) (27)

-Dividends paid 834 773
+Dividends paid 887 834

-In February 2023, we announced a 10% or \$0.18 per share increase in the annualized dividend rate to \$1.96 per common share (beginning with the common share dividend that we plan to pay in March 2023).
+In February 2024, we announced a 10% or \$0.20 per share increase in the annualized dividend rate to \$2.16 per common share (beginning with the common share dividend that we plan to pay in March 2024).
 See the "Subsequent Events" section of this management's discussion and analysis for additional information.

 Share repurchases - Normal Course Issuer Bid (NCIB).
 We buy back shares (and subsequently cancel them) from time to time as part of our capital strategy.
-In June 2022, we announced that we plan to repurchase up to \$2.0 billion of our common shares.
+On November 1, 2023, we announced that we plan to repurchase up to \$1.0 billion of our common shares.
+This new buyback program is in addition to the \$2.0 billion repurchase program we completed in the first quarter of 2023.
 Share repurchases are typically executed under a NCIB.
-Under the current NCIB, we may repurchase up to 24 million common shares between June 13, 2022 and June 12, 2023 in open market transactions on the TSX, the NYSE and/or other exchanges and alternative trading systems, if eligible, or by such other means as may be permitted by the TSX and/or NYSE or under applicable law, including private agreement purchases if we receive an issuer bid exemption order in the future from applicable securities regulatory authorities in Canada for such purchases.
+Shares are repurchased for the new buyback program under a renewed NCIB, which was approved by the TSX and effective on November 1, 2023.
+Under the renewed NCIB up to 10 million common shares may be repurchased between November 3, 2023 and November 2, 2024.
+We may repurchase common shares in open market transactions on the TSX, the NYSE and/or other exchanges and alternative trading systems, if eligible, or by such other means as may be permitted by the TSX and/or NYSE or under applicable law, including private agreement purchases or share purchase program agreement purchases.
+The price that our company will pay for common shares in open market transactions will be the market price at the time of purchase or such other price as may be permitted by the TSX.